antimomentum/rootless-docker/ubuntu20/halo/README.md

 # Example usage for Halo

-Assumes you've installed rootless docker.
+Assumes you've installed rootless docker and have a folder named "halopull" containing your Halo server files.
 It is recommended you install ipset and run the firewall.sh rules before usng the following command:

     docker run -v /home/testuser/halopull:/game \